SAS-DHRH/dhcc-toolkit/content/toolkit/case-studies.md

 ### 3.7 Conclusion

 This work was undertaken as part of a broader analysis of SHL Digital's resources and needs, in order to plan for efficient provision of these services in the future.
 This analysis allowed us to weigh sustainability as a factor into those plans.
-From this perspective, we can ask the following question:
+From this perspective, we can ask the following questions:

 * Could downsizing our server infrastructure to more closely match our real-terms usage and traffic reduce our carbon impact (by reducing manufacturing related CO2 and basic power requirements) without running us into issues of procesing power?
 At first glance this seems likely.
 * Whether downsizing could also be accompanied by migration to externally hosted and or shared services could be an interesting follow on.